wozjac/abap-sencha/README.md

 - `configure_call`: a wrapper for `cl_abap_testdouble=>configure_call`
 - `verify_expectations`, `verify`: wrappers for `cl_abap_testdouble=>verify_expectations`

+## Usage

+Inherit your test class from ZCL_ABAP_SENCHA to gain access to all the methods and chaining words.

 ## Documentation

 The class has documentation available via ABAP Docs.